IU-PR/Capstone_project/content/docs/2024/LLTeam/week5.md

 - usability and functionality questions

-Document feedback received from stakeholders
+We have received and documented the following feedback from our online survey:

 ![c4](/2024/LLTeam/week5/registration.png)